jkenton/drkenton/_posts/2024-01-02-harvard-president-resigns.md

 <img src="/images/Algernon_Endicott.png" width="150" alt="Algernon Endicott, please call him 'Al'">

-I raised the last remnants of my Bender to Al and Birk, and said "Thank you, sirs.
-Very interesting viewpoints, everyone!"
+I raised the last remnants of my Bender to Al and Birk, and said "Thank you, both, and very interesting viewpoints, everyone!"

 I then turned to Angus and said good-bye to him, then to the room.
 Angus nodded and the rest of the room gave a variety of hand waves, head nods, and eye rolls, returning to their conversation.
 I grabbed my glass and returned to the bar area.